philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 ## The limitations of preprocessor variables

-CSS preprocessors can do some pretty amazing things.
-Even if you know that they ultimately just spit out raw CSS, they can still feel magical at times.
+Before continuing, I want to stress that I do really like CSS preprocessors, and I use them on every project I work on.
+Preprocessors can do some pretty amazing things, and even if you know that they ultimately just spit out raw CSS, they can still feel magical at times.

-That being said, they definitely have their limitations, and sometimes the appearance of dynamic power can make these limitations surprising, especially to new users.
+That being said, like any tool, they have their limitations, and sometimes the appearance of dynamic power can make these limitations surprising, especially to new users.

 ### Preprocessor variables aren't live

-Perhaps the most common example of a preprocessor limitation that surprises new users is the inability to define variables or use `@extend` inside a media query.
+Perhaps the most common example of a preprocessor limitation that surprises newcomers is the inability to define variables or use `@extend` inside a media query.

 Since this article is about variables, I'll focus on the former: